 On June 1, 2024, we let the mundane and banal, the monotonous and humdrum, rest.
 We come together as our most imaginative selves, in support of one another, to celebrate fun and what becomes possible when we come together.

 It is an honor to serve this place and our community.
 Thank you for allowing me to learn from and with you.
-I can’t wait to do it again - This time with a little experience.
+I can’t wait to do it again!

 Ivana (Iva) Beveridge